Orange-OpenSource/hurl/docs/manual/hurl.md

 Environment variables: http_proxy https_proxy all_proxy

+#### --proxy-header <HEADER> {#proxy-header}

+Extra header to include in the request when sending to a proxy.
+These headers are only applied when a proxy is involved; if Hurl connects directly to the target server, they are ignored.

+This is a cli-only option.

 #### --resolve <HOST:PORT:ADDR> {#resolve}

 Provide a custom address for a specific host and port pair.
 Using this, you can make the Hurl requests(s) use a specified address and prevent the otherwise normally resolved address to be used.
 Consider it a sort of /etc/hosts alternative provided on the command line.